Book today to get 10% discount off the tour price Find out more

 The pace of our drive to the warm Indian Ocean slows as we enter the outskirts of busy Dar es Salaam, taking in the interesting sights and sounds of Dar’s vibrant outer suburbs as we go.
 Keep an eye out for the brightly coloured shop-fronts decorated with humorous names and slogans.

-Arriving in Dar es Salaam on the east coast of Africa we head to our nice seaside campsite and have time to prepare for our optional trip to Zanzibar Island the following morning.
+Arriving in Dar es Salaam on the east coast of Africa we head to our nice seaside campsite and have time to prepare for our beach trip to Zanzibar Island the following morning.

-On day 21 we travel to Zanzibar on our optional island excursion.
-From Dar es Salaam we take a ferry across to the Spice Island, where we spend the next three nights.
+On day 21 we travel to Zanzibar from Dar es Salaam.
+We take a ferry across to the Spice Island, where we spend the next three nights.

 Zanzibar has a colourful past, as one of the major departure points for most of the explorations into new territories of East Africa, in times gone by.
 The island was an important link in the old trade route between east and west.

-Zanzibar Island has a great range of activities to offer visitors, from historical sightseeing to exciting water activities.
-Zanzibar is one of Africa's top beach destinations, featuring picture-perfect tropical beaches lapped by azure waters.
+Zanzibar Island has a wide range of activities to offer visitors, from historical sightseeing to exciting water activities.

+Spend some time strolling through the cobbled streets of the old Stone Town of Zanzibar to see traces of the Arabic history, from Medina-style shops to the impressive palaces that once belonged to wealthy Sultans.
 Other interesting activities on Zanzibar Island include a day trip to the pristine beaches of Prison Island, to see its giant tortoises.
 A full day of scuba diving in Nungwe is well worth it, as is the experience of fishing in a traditional sailing dhow.
+Island hopping and snorkelling in the clear warm waters are also ideal ways to explore this beach paradise.

 Departing from the tropical Zanzibar Island in the afternoon our idyllic beach trip comes to a close.
 We return to the shores of Tanzania by the early evening feeling rejuvenated, sun-kissed and relaxed.

-We catch up with fellow travellers at our safari camp in Dar es Salaam, bringing this Gorillas, Masai Mara & Zanzibar Overland Camping Safari to a close.
+Arriving at our safari camp in Dar es Salaam late this afternoon this Gorillas, Masai Mara & Zanzibar Overland Camping Safari comes to a close.

 If you prefer fixed accommodation to camping there is an accommodation upgrade available for this tour.
 Please see the Full Pricing information above for details.